Kōji Morisaki

 Koji Morisaki (森﨑 浩司, Morisaki Kōji) is a former Japanese football player.
-His twin brother Kazuyuki Morisaki is also footballer.
+His twin brother Kazuyuki Morisaki is also a footballer.

 Club career

 Morisaki was born in Hiroshima on May 9, 1981.
 He joined Sanfrecce Hiroshima from youth team in 2000.
 He played many matches as offensive midfielder from 2002 and became a central player of the club with his twin brother Kazuyuki Morisaki.
 In 2000s, although he played many matches, he suffered from occupational burnout in 2005 and chronic fatigue syndrome in 2009.
 In 2010s, although his opportunity to play decreased, the club won the champions 2012, 2013 and 2015 J1 League.
 He retired end of 2016 season.

 National team career

 In June 2001, Morisaki was selected Japan U-20 national team for 2001 World Youth Championship.
 At this tournament, he played 2 matches.
 In August 2004, he was selected Japan U-23 national team for 2004 Summer Olympics.
 He played all 3 matches.